Are you starting to earn a substantial income and have decided to save some of it? Good for you!

 When we talk about traditional standards, nothing official, but most bank advisors agree on an amount (expressed as a percentage) of your income to put aside through savings.

-If your monthly salary is less than 1,000 euros, you should save 5% of your income.
+If your monthly salary is less than 1,000 dollars, you should save 5% of your income.

-If your monthly salary is more than 3,000 euros, you must save 35% of your income.
+If your monthly salary is more than 3,000 dollars, you must save 35% of your income.

 How about it?
 Are you close to his recommendations or on the contrary very far away?
 Do you think it is possible to get closer to them?